The Iron Ore Express

 A Very Long Train

 Standing along the track, even though the Iron Ore Express is one of the world’s longest trains, you might not even see it in the massive cloud of sand it whips up.
-Once the train storms into the station, you would hear the loud rumbling of its 4 locomotives pulling more than 220 freight cars.
+Once the train storms into the station, you would hear the loud rumbling of its four locomotives pulling more than 220 freight cars.

-For about 1,000 ouguiya (about $4), you can purchase entry onto one of the two or three passenger cars, where you might find a perch on a wooden carriage seat.
+For about 1,000 ouguiya (about 26 US dollars), you can purchase entry onto one of the two or three passenger cars, where you might find a perch on a wooden carriage seat.
 Once on board the crowded car, you will share your ride with many local men.
 The locals make the journey as comfortable as possible, spreading blankets over the floor and sharing biscuits and jam with each other.

-For about three times more than the price of a regular seat, you can purchase a first class ticket and gain access to a smaller room complete with bunk beds stacked 3 high.
+For about three times more than the price of a regular seat, you can purchase a first class ticket and gain access to a smaller room complete with bunk beds stacked three high.
 Or, if you happened to spend your last ouguiya on a large bowl of thieboudiene (a fish and rice dish), then you can ride for free on a pile of ore on top of one of the ore cars.
 Just bring your blanket, your leftovers, and have a picnic!

 Your picnic will last about 17 hours.
 Traveling at a top speed of 50 kilometers per hour, the Iron Ore Express passes through small desert communities on its way to Zouerat.
-After about 6 hours, the train makes its first stop in the dusty outpost of Choum, where departing passengers hire taxis to reach their homes beyond the sandy dunes.
+After about six hours, the train makes its first stop in the dusty outpost of Choum, where departing passengers hire taxis to reach their homes beyond the sandy dunes.

 Have a change to suggest for this story?
 We’d love for you to submit it!